 COPA President's Award

-COPA’s top honor is presented annually to the person(s) who has made the most significant contribution to general aviation in Canada in recent years.
+COPA’s top honor is presented annually to the person(s) who has made a very notable contribution to personal aviation in Canada.

 2012: Mireille Goyer - to celebrate women pilots’ history, raise awareness of aviation’s opportunities among girls and women and introduce girls and women to aviation.